26 Feb – 5 March 2020 (8 Nights/9 Days)

 Meals – Breakfast

 After breakfast overlooking Lake Pichola, leave for your next destination – “The Best Exotic Marigold Hotel” in a small town called Khempur, where the film was shot.
-Check in and spend the late afternoon strolling through this small village, swimming in the pool and sampling some of local life, including *optional henna tattoos and sari dress ups before dinner in the restaurant and the opportunity to watch the movie, (again I know how many times have you seen it!).
+Check in and spend the late afternoon strolling through this small village, swimming in the pool and sampling some of local life, including *optional henna tattoos and sari dress ups before dinner (400Rp per person approx $8) and then the opportunity to watch the movie, (again I know how many times have you seen it!).

 Meals – Breakfast and Dinner

 Early departure at 6am.
 Hopefully we will catch the train to Jaipur approximately 7 hours away.
-In the afternoon brave the crazy local bazaar for some textiles, silver jewellery or copper pots, or sit in the garden at the Diggi Palace and have a drink on the lawn.
+During the train ride you will also have to “Chat with our Guide” and find out all sorts of interesting facts about India.
+Please note the train is very rudimentary but fine for 7 hours.
+In the afternoon brave the crazy local Jaipur bazaar for some textiles, silver jewellery or copper pots, or sit in the courtyard at the Alsisar Haveli or book a massage at the spa and just relax.

 Meals – Breakfast box provided for the train